 He was selected for inclusion in the 2014–2017 Illinois Rising Stars® lists, featuring outstanding young attorneys in the state.
 Most recently, he was selected for inclusion in the 2018 and 2019 Illinois Super Lawyers® list.
 Eric was designated as an “Emerging Lawyer” in the 2015–2017 editions of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois who are under 40 or have been practicing less than 10 years.
 Since 2018, he has been recognized as a "Leading Lawyer" by Leading Lawyers, a division of Law Bulletin Publishing Company.
 In 2024, Eric was selected for inclusion in The Best Lawyers in America© list in the practice area of Patent Law.

 - Secured patents worldwide for clinical-stage immunotherapy company covering vaccine adjuvants and therapeutic viral vectors.

 - Successfully secured U.S. and foreign patents covering HPV vaccines, with an estimated market worth exceeding $3 billion annually.

 - Counseled, prepared, and prosecuted dozens of patent applications for clients working with recombinant DNA, protein and antibody technologies.
-Clients ranged from public and private universities and non-profit research institutions to “big pharma” companies worldwide.
+Clients ranged from public and private universities and non-profit research institutions to global “big pharma” companies.

 - Secured patents for industry-leading biotechnology companies covering recombinant blood clotting factors and recombinant growth factors.